dmorfe/ansible_playbooks/README.md

 # ansible_playbooks
 Ansible Playbooks

 # These playbooks are for the creation and deployment of current user SSH ID into linux hosts so you can run playbooks against these servers without having to enter your user/pass.
+There are few other playbooks to update servers.

 They can be call individually or exceute all at once by running the push_ssh_id.yml playbook.